prashantgohel321/Linux-Administration-and-DBA/DBA/Backup and Restore/02_01 Practical.md

 <br>

 ## What a filesystem-level backup is:
-- It means copying the raw PostgreSQL data directory at the OS level (files, folders, blocks) instead of dumping SQL.
+- A filesystem-level backup means taking a copy of PGSQL’s actual data files, not exporting SQL.

+- Instead of dumping tables as SQL commands, you copy the whole PGSQL data directory directly from the OS.
+This includes <u><b>files</b></u>, <u><b>folders</b></u>, and the real <u><b>on-disk data pages</b></u> that PGSQL uses.

-**Why needed?**
+**Why this is done:**
-- Because it gives a full physical snapshot that can be restored exactly as it was — useful for PITR, replication, fast disaster recovery, and huge databases.
+- Because it gives you an exact p<mark><b>hysical copy of the database</b></mark> at that moment.
+When you restore it, PGSQL comes back in the same state as before.
+- This is important for things like PITR, replication setups, fast disaster recovery, and very large databases where logical dumps are too slow.

-What it includes:
+**What it contains:**
+Everything inside **`$PGDATA`**:
-- data files
+- actual table and index files (physical pages)
 - WAL files
-- config files
-- tables + indexes (as physical pages)
 - system catalogs

-> Basically everything under $PGDATA.
+- configuration files

+---

 <br>
 <br>

 ## Scenario Overview

-A PostgreSQL server is running a database on a Linux machine.
-Data lives inside the PostgreSQL data directory at:
+A PGSQL server is running a database on a Linux machine.
+Data lives inside the PGSQL data directory at:

 ```bash
 /var/lib/pgql/15/main